djkato/saleor-apps-rs/README.md

 If you want to use a shared dependency, add it to the root level `Cargo.toml`, then inside your member `Cargo.toml`add it under depencency like: `<dependency> = { workspace = true, features = [ "..." ] }`.

+## Developing

+To have the app rebuild during development, install bacon `cargo install bacon`, then run `bacon run -- <app-name>` to have bacon watch your code and rerun it on save!

 ## License

 Each workspace member has it's licensed in it's own directory.